 The process evoked by the latihan brings Subud members an inward view of their own nature, makes them understand their fellowman better.
 It brings them in a state of mind in which they can see clearly the right decisions to be made and the proper course to follow.
-Thus it will help to develop a different meaning to their lives and a deeper insight into their religious or spiritual believes.
+Thus it will help to develop a different meaning to their lives, inner feeling and a deeper insight into their religious or spiritual believes.

 Subud is based on the experience that man can open himself to a divine power

 that can heal and purify him.
 At the centre of Subud activities is the practice of a spontaneous spiritual exercise, the latihan.
 In it members give free expression to a process of purification.
 Tensions in body and mind will disappear resulting in an inner harmony permeating their being.
 In this state of wholeness a deep inner communication takes place.
 A silent prayer takes over dependent

 on the ability to surrender and yield to the spiritual life force.
 Eventually it will result in a regeneration of being, a wholeness of the fractured self, leading to a deeper spiritual life in harmony with the Divine.

 Although countless other benefits - material, physical and mental - have been reported, a warning is given not to be guided by expectations.

 For a deep-going purification an inner stability is required.
 Therefore Subud is not open to everyone.
 Psychiatric patients are not advised to take part.
 Applicants should not be addicted to drugs, or alcohol.
 A member is expected to stand on his own feet - contribute to, instead of lean on the group.